matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

         - Is implemented by a class with the operations to be carried out on the other thread
     - Executors In-build class
         - Java provides helper objects that know how to start, manage and stop callable objects
-    - Future.get
+    - Future.get()
-        - Future are objects which would will hold results in the future, once the callable object finishes whatever stuff it had to do on other thread
+        - Future are objects which will hold results in the future, once the callable object finishes whatever stuff it had to do on other thread

 - The command pattern separates the execution of an action from the action itself
 - In threading we define the action that we would like the new thread to undertake
 - And wrap that action in the body of an object that implement an interface with just one method

-*Define command objecy**
+**Define command object**

 ```java
 Runnable runnable = new Runnable() {
     public void run() {